-Wait at least one week before having sexual intercourse.
+Medical News Today recommends wait at least one week before having sexual intercourse.
 Keep in mind, you may not be sterile right away.
 Ejaculate may still contain sperm for several months after the procedure.
 After a few months, the doctor will check sperm levels to confirm that it is declining until it reaches zero.
 At this point, couples can have sex without other forms of birth control or fear of an unwanted pregnancy.

 Does a Vasectomy Affect Sexual Desire?